LucasDamascenoS/docker_open5gs/README.md

 > 💡 This setup uses the Docker-based UERANSIM images and is recommended for simple or single-UE testing.

-> 💡 If you need to run multiple UEs or perform load testing, refer to the [Source UERANSIM Setup](#source-ueransim-setup-5g).
+> 💡 If you need to run multiple UEs or perform load testing, refer to the **Source UERANSIM Setup**.

 1. After complete the installation, update and upgrade the Virtual Machine: